 - Being formally organised and brought into existence through incorporation

-- Owning a series of legal documents listing key company details, known as articles of incorporation
+- Owning a series of legal documents listing key company details, known as the company constitution

 - Having business assets kept separate from that of owners and investors

-When forming a corporation,”articles of incorporation” must be compiled and submitted, in which are disclosed the company’s:
+When forming a corporation, a company constitution must be compiled and submitted, in which is disclosed the company’s: